HR-7849-119

 What it does

-This bill would remove the application of Clean Air Act emissions standards to nonroad engines and nonroad vehicles used for agricultural purposes.
-Currently, the EPA sets emissions standards for nonroad engines (such as those in tractors, combines, and other farm machinery) under the Clean Air Act; this bill would create a categorical exemption for any such equipment used in agriculture.
+This bill would amend Section 213 of the Clean Air Act to fully exempt nonroad engines and vehicles used for agricultural purposes from federal emission standards.
+Currently, the EPA sets emission standards for nonroad engines — including tractors, combines, and other farm equipment — under that section.
+If enacted, those standards would no longer apply to any engine or vehicle used for agricultural purposes.

 Who benefits